dotnet/coreclr/Documentation/workflow/OfficalAndDailyBuilds.md

   build's last commit to GIT happened on the 14th day of the month.
 The most significant digits represents the month count since April 1996.
 In the example above 242 represents Jun 2016.

-* The Minor Build number is something that disambiguates builds different builds that share the same commit (or the different commits on the same day).
+* The Minor Build number is something that disambiguates different builds that share the same commit (or the different commits on the same day).
 It is a sequential number and is typically 1 for official builds, and 0 for developer builds.
 (You can set the environment variable BuildNumberMinor if you wish to set it for your own builds).